shuntingyard/speedtest_reader/README.rst

 - Terminology cleanup in doc and docstrings.

+- Split up test scripts: from function-centric to topic-centric.

 - Complete extended timezone test cases.

-- Enable project to use CI (look a travis).
+- Enable project to use CI (look at travis).

 - Backend: